mjjstorey/connfa-docker/README.md

  - `./install.sh` -> Builds the docker image, starts it and makes it ready for use at http://localhost

  - `./reinstall.sh` -> Destroys ALL your docker containers and recreates the connfa image.
-Starts up a new container using that image. **CAREFUL IF YOU HAVE OTHER DOCKER CONTAINERS RUNNING, THIS WILL DESTROY EVERYTHING**.
+Starts up a new container using that image. **CAREFUL IF YOU HAVE OTHER DOCKER CONTAINERS RUNNING AND YOU WANT TO KEEP THEM.
+THIS WILL DESTROY THEM**.

  - `./destroy_everything_docker.sh` -> Destroys ALL your docker containers and images.
-Used for debugging purposes mostly when building this image. **CAREFUL IF YOU HAVE OTHER DOCKER CONTAINERS RUNNING, THIS WILL DESTROY EVERYTHING**.
+Used for debugging purposes mostly when building this image. **CAREFUL IF YOU HAVE OTHER DOCKER CONTAINERS RUNNING AND YOU WANT TO KEEP THEM.
+THIS WILL DESTROY THEM**.